 In our opinion, it’s the OTP and new apartment market that may potentially suffer the most when it comes to slower or decreasing growth.
 Along with the changes to foreign ownership buying (which included a doubling of the surcharge stamp duty from 4% to 8%) and further restrictions on Chinese nationals being able to take funds out of China, developers have also been feeling the pain as the government (again) changed the rules on the percentage of stock that could be sold to foreign investors (now capped at a maximum of 50% as of 2017 budget) as well as unattractive changes to capital gains tax.
 All of these are set to have a major impact on new developments, and especially those in over supplied suburbs.
 Established property is an entirely different segment of the market, however, and this needs to be considered in any property search and acquisition.

-So, in conclusion, it appears we may be in for a sedate year of minimal growth in some suburbs, whilst others plateau and potentially even experience falls.
+So, in conclusion, it appears we may be in for a sedate year of minimal growth in some suburbs, whilst others plateau and potentially experience falls ranging up to 8-10%.
 What’s obvious is that we are moving into a more “normal” market post-boom which is all part of the traditional property cycle and shouldn’t stop you from buying, if your finances are in order, you are well-researched and the timing is right.
 Waiting for a crash that may not eventuate may mean you miss out on your dream home or investment opportunity in these more favourable buying conditions.